kubernetes-sigs/cluster-api/docs/book/common_code/machine_controller.md

 {% method %}
 ## MachineStatus

-Note that the **NodeRef** field may not exist, in particular in the case of providers which manage remote Kubernetes clusters.
+Note that `NodeRef` may not be set.
+This can happen if the `Machine` and corresponding `Node` are not within the same cluster.
+Two reasons this might be the case are:

+- During bootstraping the master `Machine` will initially not be in the same cluster which is being created.
+- Some providers distinguish between _manager_ and _managed_ clusters.
+For these providers a `Machine` and it's corresponding `Node` may never be within the same cluster. **TODO**: There are open issues to address this.

 {% sample lang="go" %}
 ```go